Houston Collaborative Law Lawyer

 Contact a Houston Attorney for Collaborative Divorce Law

-If you are contemplating divorce and feel that collaborative law may work for your situation, contact me for more information.
-As a Houston, Texas collaborative law attorney, my services are available in Houston, Harris County, and all surrounding areas.
+If you are contemplating divorce and feel that Collaborative Divorce may work for your situation, contact me for more information.
+As a Houston, Texas Collaborative Divorce attorney, my services are available in Houston, Harris County, and all surrounding areas.